hmnaik/movebank-api-doc/DOCUMENTATION.md

 - Try restarting your terminal

 ### "Environment not found"
-- Run `setup_environment.bat` first
-- Or manually create the environment as shown above
+- Manually create the environment as shown in the Setup Instructions section

 ### pandas/numpy import errors
 - The new environment should fix this